← Resources · July 02, 2026

 • JOGMEC (Japan Organisation for Metals and Energy Security) is Japan's national entity responsible for securing stable mineral and energy resources.

-Connection to this news: The MoC between GSI and JOGMEC operationalizes critical mineral exploration cooperation, enabling joint geological surveys and upstream partnerships to reduce dependence on concentrated suppliers.
+The MoC between GSI and JOGMEC operationalizes critical mineral exploration cooperation, enabling joint geological surveys and upstream partnerships to reduce dependence on concentrated suppliers.

 UNICORN and India's Defence Co-Development Policy